 The belief that “what isn’t measured isn’t managed” is a key belief underpinning the TTC.
-And so, yes, one of the five pledges of a TTC signatory is to measure their employee diversity, and to share that data.
+And so, yes, one of the four pledges of a TTC Signatory is to measure their employee diversity and to share that data.
 All data is anonymised and aggregated, which then allows your organisation to benchmark your own diversity position – which only you can see – across the TTC Signatory group (we have over 450 organisations signed up).

 A very basic data set is required from all signatories, that we would expect all organisations to already hold in their HR systems.
 This data is gathered annually in September and submitted online via a Typeform.
 Further data can be entered on an optional basis, and over time we expect that more and more employers will also gather this optional information, enabling richer insight and analysis.
 You will find that you already need to gather some of this data under the recent UK gender pay gap legislation.

 The company providing this service, Attest, carry out all the data management.
 Research data is gathered and stored in accordance with the Market Research Society (MRS) Code of Conduct.
 Attest is a member of the MRS (mrs.org.uk), and is a fully-accredited Fair Data company (fairdata.org.uk).
 They are also an Information Commissioner’s Office (ICO) Registered Data Controller (ZA120737), use SSL encryption, and run on secure servers based in the EU to ensure all data is treated securely.